 A refined product backlog facilitates the development of a successful product: It incorporates new insights and learning, and it provides items that are ready to be implemented.
 But when should you work on the backlog?
 Before the new sprint starts or afterwards?
 And how can you decide which option is appropriate?
 In this post, I discuss four options with their benefits and drawbacks to help you make the right choice.

-Refining the product backlog helps you make the right product decisions by integrating new insights into the backlog, and it helps you get the product backlog ready for the next sprint.
-In this post, I show how you can get from having collected user feedback to a ready, workable product backlog in five simple steps.
+Refining the product backlog helps you make the right product decisions and get the product backlog ready for the next sprint.
+In this post, I show how you successfully refine your product backlog in five steps.

 Product backlog refinement or grooming plays an important part of creating and updating a product in an agile context.
 Done correctly, it helps you develop a successful product, a product that benefits the customers and users and the organisation developing it.
 This post shares my tips on how to best refine the product backlog.